 We could see they were still there.
 The parents could be seen at times flying in and out and occasionally posturing as an intruder wandered into the area.
 We'd see the chicks now and then.

 But soon they were gone.
 Our last sighting of the parents on June 5.
-Did they move to a sight?
+Did they move to another site?
 Was the brood wiped out by some predator?

 Again, we don't know.
 Nature isn't always kind, but it always goes on.
 There will be more stilts at Green Cay this spring and more stories like this.